Sign up to our Newsletter

 Procession of the Three Kings

-Procession of the Three Kings is an annual festival of Palma de Mallorca.
-During this festival the Three Wise Men or Kings arrive to give presents to good children.
-There is an ornate procession in Palma de Mallorca to celebrate their arrival.
+Procession of the Three Kings is an annual festival in Palma de Mallorca.
+During this festival, the Three Wise Men or Kings arrive to distribute gifts to children.
+There is an ornate procession to celebrate their arrival.
 This is a family-oriented event ideal for small children.
-Three Wise Men, or Three Kings ride into town on their camels and offer sweets and gifts to small children.
+Three Wise Menor Three Kings ride into town on their camels and offer sweets and gifts to children.

 San Sebastian

 San Sebastian was proclaimed patron Saint of Palma.
 During the festival, concerts are held in the squares of the old quarter of the city.
-There are bonfires and barbecues in Palma's squares.
+There are bonfires and barbecues at many places in the city.

 February